-I NOTICE TO APPLICANT - PLEASE READ CAREFULLY HIS/HER KNOWLEDGE T THORIZED TO MAKE ANY THIS APPLICATION, THE UNDERSIGNED WARRANTS HE STATEMENTS HEREIN ARE TRUE AND COMPLE / INQUIRY IN CONNECTION WITH THIS APPLICATION HE INSURER TO ISSUE, OR THE APPLICANT TO PUR TE.
-THE INSURER IS AU- I. SIGNING THIS APPLICA- INSURER.
-THIS APPLICAT HAVE RELIED UPON THIS THAT THE APPLICATION TAINED IN AND SUBMITTED WITH THIS APPLICATION TION WILL BECOME A PART OF SUCH POLICY, IF ISS S APPLICATION AND ATTACHMENTS IN ISSUING THI CONTAINS ANY MISREPRESENTATION OR MISSTA ALL NOT AFFORD COVERAGE TO ANY INSURED WI ISSTATEMENT.
-SUED.
-THE INSURER WILL IS POLICY.
-IN THE EVENT TEMENT OF A MATERIAL THIS APPLICATION MATERIALLY CHANGES PRIOR PPLICANT MUST PROVIDE WRITTEN NOTIFICATION RAW THE QUOTATION.
-IN THIS APPLICATION TO THER AGREES TO AUTHORIZE THE RELEASE OF AN O A LOSS CONTROL PROVIDER THAT PROVIDES LO TO COMPLY WITH THE TERMS AND CONDITIONS OF DSS CONTROL SERVICES THE UNDERSIGNED DEC INSURANCE HAVE BEEN LARES THAT THE INDIVIDUALS AND ORGANIZATION NOTIFIED THAT: NS PROPOSED FOR THIS LIES ONLY TO CLAIMS FIRST MADE OR DEEMED HE POLICY PERIOD OR ANY EXTENDED REPORTING BILITY IS REDUCED BY AMOUNTS INCURRED AS D SUBJECT TO THE DEDUCTIBLE AND/OR CO-PAYMENT Page 8 of 11 © ISO Properties, Inc., 2006 EP AP 00 09 07
+NOTICE TO APPLICANT - PLEASE READ CAREFULLY

+FOR THE PURPOSE OF THIS APPLICATION, THE UNDERSIGNED WARRANTS THAT TO THE BEST OF HIS/HER KNOWLEDGE THE STATEMENTS HEREIN ARE TRUE AND COMPLETE.
+THE INSURER IS AUTHORIZED TO MAKE ANY INQUIRY IN CONNECTION WITH THIS APPLICATION.
+SIGNING THIS APPLICATION DOES NOT BIND THE INSURER TO ISSUE, OR THE APPLICANT TO PURCHASE, ANY INSURANCE POLICY.

+THE INFORMATION CONTAINED IN AND SUBMITTED WITH THIS APPLICATION IS ON FILE WITH THE INSURER.
+THIS APPLICATION WILL BECOME A PART OF SUCH POLICY, IF ISSUED.
+THE INSURER WILL HAVE RELIED UPON THIS APPLICATION AND ATTACHMENTS IN ISSUING THIS POLICY.
+IN THE EVENT THAT THE APPLICATION CONTAINS ANY MISREPRESENTATION OR MISSTATEMENT OF A MATERIAL FACT, THIS POLICY SHALL NOT AFFORD COVERAGE TO ANY INSURED WHO KNEW OF SUCH MISREPRESENTATION OR MISSTATEMENT.

+IF THE INFORMATION IN THIS APPLICATION MATERIALLY CHANGES PRIOR TO THE EFFECTIVE DATE OF THE POLICY, THE APPLICANT MUST PROVIDE WRITTEN NOTIFICATION TO THE INSURER, WHO MAY MODIFY OR WITHDRAW THE QUOTATION.

+THE UNDERSIGNED FURTHER AGREES TO AUTHORIZE THE RELEASE OF ANY AND ALL INFORMATION IN THIS APPLICATION TO A LOSS CONTROL PROVIDER THAT PROVIDES LOSS CONTROL SERVICES TO THE INSURER AND TO COMPLY WITH THE TERMS AND CONDITIONS OF THOSE LOSS CONTROL SERVICES.

+THE UNDERSIGNED DECLARES THAT THE INDIVIDUALS AND ORGANIZATIONS PROPOSED FOR THIS INSURANCE HAVE BEEN NOTIFIED THAT:

+- A. THIS POLICY APPLIES ONLY TO CLAIMS FIRST MADE OR DEEMED MADE AGAINST THE IN-SURED DURING THE POLICY PERIOD OR ANY EXTENDED REPORTING PERIOD, IF APPLICABLE; AND - B. THE LIMIT OF LIABILITY IS REDUCED BY AMOUNTS INCURRED AS DAMAGES AND SUCH EXPENSES WILL BE SUBJECT TO THE DEDUCTIBLE AND/OR CO-PAYMENT AMOUNT.

+© ISO Properties, Inc., 2006

+EP AP 00 09 07